-The STEM Academy program has sub-programs: Engineering and Pre-Medicine.
-The Engineering program is a two-year program, progressing through a sequence of four semester-long rotations in Environmental Engineering, Biomedical Engineering, Electrical Engineering and Mechanical Engineering in grades 11 and 12.
-After completing the four survey courses, scholars are equipped with the foundation and knowledge to choose the engineering discipline in college.
-The Pre-Medicine program is a three-year program that progresses through Pathophysiology, Microbiology, Genetics, Immunology, and Bioethics, and culminates in a senior-year capstone project in which scholars conduct independent, college-level research into a topic of their choosing.
+The STEM Academy program has subprograms: Engineering and Pre-Medicine.
+The two-year Engineering program progresses through a sequence of four semester-long rotations in Environmental Engineering, Biomedical Engineering, Electrical Engineering, and Mechanical Engineering in grades 11 and 12.
+After completing the four survey courses, scholars are equipped with the foundation and knowledge to choose the Engineering discipline in college.
+The three-year Pre-Medicine program progresses through Pathophysiology, Microbiology, Genetics, Immunology, and Bioethics, and culminates in a senior year capstone project in which scholars conduct independent, college-level research into a topic of their choosing.
 Scholars who have completed Pre-Med Academy will be set up for success for the rigorous pre-med college track.

 The top 20% of STEM scholars are offered the option to elect into a course in the STEM Academy the following year.
-Scholars are identified based on their GPA in Science and Math (STEM).
-Before the year begins, scholars are informed of the additional workload requirements before electing to take the course.
-Scholars enrolled in STEM Academy courses must maintain a passing grade in the course, which teachers and advisors will monitor closely.
+Scholars are identified based on their GPA in Science and Math.
+Scholars are informed of the additional workload requirements before electing to take the course.
+Scholars enrolled in STEM Academy courses must maintain a passing course grade, which teachers and advisors monitor closely.
 Scholars who are consistently struggling academically may be asked to drop the Academy course by their teacher or advisor.
 Scholars may also initiate a drop before the drop deadline if they feel the course load is too challenging.